If you’re looking for somewhere to see seals in California then you’re in the right place.

 Children’s Pool Beach

-The seals can be often seen lounging on the beach all year round.
+The seals and sea lions here can be often seen lounging on the beach all year round so there’s really no bad time to visit.

-This is also the location where lots of seals give birth during pupping season, so if you’re lucky, you might even spot a baby seal.
+This is also the location where lots of seals/sea lions give birth during pupping season, so if you’re lucky, you might even spot a baby seal or sea lion.
+Cool right!?

-During pupping season, the beach is closed to visitors but you can still get a great view from the boardwalk.
+During pupping season, the beach itself is closed to visitors to give the animals some space but you can still get a great view of them from the boardwalk.

 Address: Children’s Pool La Jolla, 834 Coast Blvd S, La Jolla, CA 92037

-Check out the seals at the Children’s Pool Beach in the video below:
+Check out the seals & sea lions at the Children’s Pool Beach in the video below:

-If you need a little help, you can join a self-guided walking tour of La Jolla.
+If you need a little help navigating La Jolla then I’d recommend this guided walking tour of La Jolla.

-These are super helpful and make sure you don’t miss anything!
+This is super helpful and makes sure you don’t miss anything!
 You’ll also learn lots of great facts about the marine life in La Jolla.

 Boomer Beach, La Jolla

-Boomer Beach, located in the La Jolla neighborhood of San Diego is a hotspot for seals!
+Boomer Beach, also located in the La Jolla neighborhood of San Diego, is another hotspot for both seals and sea lions!

 Address: Boomer Beach, San Diego, CA 92037